Weight and Fertility: How Low BMI and Obesity Affect Fertility

 In addition to affecting a woman’s ability to get pregnant, extremely low or high BMI can also cause complications during pregnancy.

-Women with extremely high BMI or obesity are at a greater risk for the following:
+Women with extremely high BMI are at a greater risk for the following:

 • miscarriage